Craft and Structure • 28% of test

 What's the difference between structure and purpose?

-What structures are common on SAT?
+What structures are common on the SAT?

-Problem/solution, cause/effect, compare/contrast, chronological, claim + evidence.
+Problem/solution, cause/effect, compare/contrast, chronological, claim + evidence, question + answer.

 How do I identify paragraph functions?

 Ask: Does this paragraph introduce, explain, give examples, counter, or conclude?
+How does it connect to paragraphs before/after?

 What words signal structure?

-Are structure questions common?
+Are these questions common?

 Should I outline the passage?